Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: at NLO and NNLO

-The NLO and NNLO QCD corrections discussed for inclusive decays can of course be also used for corresponding exclusive decays that are easier to measure.
+The NLO and NNLO QCD corrections discussed for inclusive decays can be of course also used for corresponding exclusive decays that are easier to measure.
 Again as in the case of $B\to K^*(\rho)\gamma$ formfactor uncertainties matter.
-In particular $B\to K^*\mu^+\mu^-$ decay has been investigated by many authors of whom we can cite only a few.
-Among the older papers let me just mention \cite{Charles:1998dr,Ali99,Beneke:2000wa}.
-In particular in 1999, Ali et al.\ calculated the dilepton mass spectrum and $A_{\rm FB}$ in the SM and various SUSY scenarios using na\"\i\/ve factorization and QCD sum rules on the light cone \cite{Ali99}.
+In particular the $B\to K^*\mu^+\mu^-$ decay has been investigated by many authors of whom we can cite only a few.
+Among the older papers let me just mention \cite{Charles:1998dr,Ali:1999mm,Beneke:2000wa}.
+In particular in 1999, Ali et al.\ calculated the dilepton mass spectrum and $A_{\rm FB}$ in the SM and various SUSY scenarios using na\"\i\/ve factorization and QCD sum rules on the light cone \cite{Ali:1999mm}.
 Later it was shown by Beneke et al.\ \cite{Beneke:2001at,Beneke:2004dp} that $B\to K^*\mu^+\mu^-$ admits a systematic theoretical description using QCD factorization in the heavy quark limit $m_b\to\infty$.
 This limit is relevant for small invariant dilepton masses and reduces the number of independent form factors from 7 to 2.
 Spectator effects, neglected in na\"\i\/ve factorization, also become calculable.
-In \cite{Ali06}, a calculation of $B\to K^*\mu^+\mu^-$ using soft-collinear theory (SCET) was presented.
+In \cite{Ali:2006ew}, a calculation of $B\to K^*\mu^+\mu^-$ using soft-collinear theory (SCET) was presented.

-There are other aspects related to formfactors but this topic is outside the scope of this review and I refer only to most recent papers \cite{Bobeth:2008ij,Egede:2008uy, Altmannshofer:2008dz,Bharucha:2010im}, where the formfactor issues are discussed in detail and various symmetries and asymmetries in the SM and various New Physics models have been studied.
+There are other aspects related to formfactors but this topic is outside the scope of this review and I refer only to selected papers.
+The older papers \cite{Bobeth:2008ij,Egede:2008uy, Altmannshofer:2008dz,Bharucha:2010im} discuss several formfactor issues in detail and define various symmetries and asymmetries in the SM and study them in selected New Physics models.
 In these papers a definite progress on the calculation of formfactors has been achieved.
-A lot of information can also be found in recent reviews \cite{Antonelli:2009ws,Hurth:2010tk}.
-Finally an important paper discussing theoretical aspects of $B\to K l^+l^-$ and $B\to K^* l^+l^-$ at large $q^2$, in particular in connection with hadron-quark duality is a very recent paper by Beylich, Buchalla and Feldmann \cite{Beylich:2011aq}.
+A lot of information can also be found in the reviews \cite{Antonelli:2009ws,Hurth:2010tk}.
+Finally an important paper discussing theoretical aspects of $B\to K \ell^+\ell^-$ and $B\to K^*\ell^+\ell^-$ at large $q^2$, in particular in connection with hadron-quark duality is the paper by Beylich, Buchalla and Feldmann \cite{Beylich:2011aq}.

+I should mention at this stage that starting with 2013 there was a great activity in this field due to the so-called anomalies in these decays, departures from SM expectations in some observables in $B_d\to K(K^*)\mu^+\mu^-$ found by LHCb.
+It is not possible to review this topic here and I refer to \cite{Alguero:2022wkd} and references therein.
+In this contex the knowledge of formfactors has been significantly improved \cite{Straub:2015ica,Gubernari:2018wyi,Parrott:2022dnu,Parrott:2022rgu,Parrott:2022smq}.